Written by: Liz Paton, MSc

 The ankle joint, called the talocrural joint, is formed when the end of the tibia and fibula (the two bones in the lower leg) meets a bone underneath called the talus.
 On the medial (inner) side of the tibia and the lateral (outer) side of the fibula are bony prominences called the malleolus.
 These bony landmarks are what you can feel when you touch your ankle.

 The hind foot connects the midfoot to the ankle and is made up of the talus and the calcaneus.
 The talus is an important bone because it has three articulations.
-As mentioned before the talus articulates with the end of the tibia and fibula as well as the calcaneus and the navicular bone.
-This bone is important transfer weight over the ankle joint.
+As mentioned before, the talus articulates with the end of the tibia and fibula as well as the calcaneus and the navicular bone.
+This bone is important as it transfers body weight across the ankle joint.

 The calcaneus is known as your heel bone and acts as a lever during dorsiflexion and plantarflexion of the foot.
 This bone has an important role in weight bearing and providing stability during walking.
 The calcaneus articulates with the talus and a bone called the cuboid.